pzivich/Delicatessen/docs/Built-in Equations.rst

     \gamma \frac{\lambda}{n} | \beta |^{\gamma - 1} \text{sign}(\beta)

 where :math:`\gamma>0`.
 However, only :math:`\gamma \ge 1` is supported in ``delicatessen`` (due to the no roots potentially existing when :math:`\gamma<1`).
-Additionally, the sandwich variance estimator is not valid when :math:`\gamma<2`, and a nonparametric bootstrap should be used to estimate the variance instead
+Additionally, the empirical sandwich variance estimator is not valid when :math:`\gamma<2`, and a nonparametric bootstrap should be used to estimate the variance instead

 To implement bridge regression, the estimating equations can be specified as